 If you are hoping to receive another job offer letter or waiting to hear from another hiring manager, do not mention it to the hiring manager you are in conversation with.
 Doing so will give an impression that maybe you are not too interested in the job and the hiring manager may withdraw his / her offer to you.
 Simply ask him for some time to evaluate the offer before making this important decision.

 Also Read: How to Choose Among Multiple Job Offers?

-Responding to a job offer seems easy; however, if not approached correctly, you might make a wrong decision.
+Replying to a job offer seems easy; however, if not approached correctly, you might make the wrong decision.
 Following these steps will help you make the correct decision, smoothly and wisely.

 All the best!

 Image – zoommachine / Shutterstock.com